bertiqwerty/aoc2020/README.md

 # Advent of Code 2020
-First steps in Rust.
-I use
-VS Code with the extensions
+First steps in Rust challenged by https://adventofcode.com/.
+I use VS Code with the extensions
 - CodeLLDB
 - Rust Test Lens